Walcriz/nvim/README.md

 - The coc-lua extension does not work

 ### WSL
-In wsl i would recommend not writing C# code in wsl write that in windows native instead (spoiler alert: **It is a pain to set up with [omnisharp.vim](https://github.com/OmniSharp/Omnisharp-vim)**)
+- In wsl i would recommend not writing C# code in wsl write that in windows native instead (spoiler alert: **It is a pain to set up with [omnisharp.vim](https://github.com/OmniSharp/Omnisharp-vim)**)

+### Neovim 0.9
+- In neovim the `nvim/lua/plugins/nvim07.lua` file is not needed and is safe to [delete](https://github.com/gpanders/editorconfig.nvim)

 ## Installation